 Without data sharing, ETA accuracy cannot improve

-We are all aware of the fact that machine learning performances depend on the quantity and quality of the learning data.
+We are all aware of the fact that performances depend on the quantity and quality of the learning data.
 While in theory, in the transport sector data are not in short supply, reluctance to share and mutualise these data so many actors can reap the benefits continues to hold us back from achieving truly convincing results as regards ETA.

 For obvious statistical reasons, the more an algorithm is honed on vast volumes of good quality business data, the more the margin for error is reduced.
 Logically it follows that a small transporter embarking on this adventure alone, and only having access to their own data history, would be hard-pressed to adequately train an algorithm to cover all possible and imaginable case scenarios for all journeys, at any time of day or night, under any meteorological conditions, for any type of vehicle.
 A major transporter would fare slightly better, but still much less than if several transporters pooled their respective data sets to gain from economies of scale.
 This sets the stage for the emergence of collaborative platforms that might now offer ETA calculation services based on real data supplied by user members – data these users would continue to own individually, but which is shared for the benefit of everyone – small or large companies alike – to improve on ETA precision as calculated and delivered thanks to artificial intelligence.

 Pertinent skillsets are rare and precious commodities …